 It is an age old discussion.
 What are the differences between men and women?
 Biologist Karissa Sanbonmatsu presents some of the new discoveries from epigenetics and research in DNA that explain the differences between men and women from a biological perspective.
 This is a science based lesson plan with tons of scientific vocabulary to describe how DNA works to create gender differences.

-Sanbonmatsu, a transgender scientist, also talks about the challenges she faced in her scientific community given her struggle with her own identity.
+However, here is the twist, Sanbonmatsu, a transgender scientist, also talks about the challenges she faced through her struggle with her own identity.
 This content is layered and complex.
 On one hand the objective is to help science-based students become more verbal with DNA related vocabulary–an important corner stone topic for biologists.
-But beyond that, the speaker pulls in the social challenges of the “old boys club” that exists in the scientific community.
+But beyond that, the speaker pulls in the social challenges of the “old boys club” that exists in the scientific community as well as the very misunderstood transgenderism.

 What are some of the theories you have heard about the differences between men and women?